-First 5 San Diego presents the 2015-2020 Strategic Plan which builds on our success over the past four years in making an important difference in the lives of young children and their families in San Diego County.
+First 5 San Diego presents this updated Strategic Plan, which builds on the success of our efforts in making an important difference in the lives of young children and their families in San Diego County.

-Through our partnerships with parents, service providers, and the community at-large, we continue to make strategic investments, particularly for families with the greatest challenges.
-We have also seen great advances in changing the systems of care that create more lasting and meaningful impacts, and instituting more prevention-focused efforts that support stable and strong families.
-Specifically, we are proud of our leadership in:
+Thanks to our ongoing engagement with parents, service providers, key stakeholders and the community at-large, First 5 San Diego continues to make strategic investments, particularly for those with the greatest challenges.
+We have also seen great advances in changing the systems of care in ways that create a more lasting and meaningful impact on the lives of young children and their families, and institute more prevention-focused efforts that help to keep families stable and strong.
+Specifically, we are proud of our leadership in several key advancements, including:

-- Creating high quality early learning environments in the San Diego region; - Establishing and implementing screening standards in health, developmental, behavioral and dental programs; - Increasing the number of children identified with special needs prior to kindergarten entry; and - Building regional awareness and investment in early childhood mental health.
+- Creating quality early learning in the San Diego region; - Establishing and implementing screening standards in health, developmental, behavioral and dental programs; - Increasing the number of children identified with special needs prior to kindergarten entry; and - Building regional awareness and investment in early childhood mental health.

-Now we must build upon these successes in the face of sharply declining revenues and more difficult investment choices in the next five years.
-The 2015-2020 Strategic Plan focuses on multiobjective investments and initiatives that deliver services and fill gaps in areas of greatest need, implements systems change that improves service delivery, and leverages partners' investments to strengthen the collective impact and enhance sustainability.
-This approach offers the best opportunity to maximize our diminishing resources while improving the lives of young children and their families for generations.
+Now we must build upon these successes in the face of significantly diminishing resources in the next five years.
+While First 5 San Diego navigated the recent economic crisis and steadily diminishing revenues, in the next five years our revenues will sharply decline requiring more difficult investment choices.
+As such the 2015-2020 Strategic Plan focuses on multi-objective investments and initiatives that aim to deliver services that fill gaps in areas of greatest need while also implementing systems change that improves the comprehensiveness, effectiveness and efficiency of service delivery.
+Additionally, First 5 San Diego must leverage partners' investments to strengthen the collective impact and can be sustainable beyond our investment.
+This approach offers the best chance of maximizing the impact of our diminishing resources, and creating systems that will improve the lives of young children and their families for generations.

-On behalf of First 5 San Diego, I thank everyone who is a partner in making meaningful and lasting change for our youngest children through strategic, outcomes-focused, and fiscallyresponsible actions.
+On behalf of First 5 San Diego, I thank everyone who has continued to be a partner in making meaningful and lasting change for our youngest and most vulnerable community members.
+Your ongoing commitment and partnership in acting on our priorities in a strategic, outcomesfocused, and fiscally-responsible approach is critical to achieving our shared vision.